kayazas123/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 ```

 Click Build.
-Wait for the following jobs to turn green before continuing with the next step (check e.g. [here](https://release.cambpm.camunda.cloud/view/Release-Master/builds)):
+Wait for the following jobs to turn green before continuing with the next step (check, e.g. [here](https://release.cambpm.camunda.cloud/view/Release-Master/builds)):

 * 7.9-RELEASE-build-camunda-bpm-CE-tags
 * 7.9-RELEASE-build-camunda-bpm-EE-tags

-Please also check that there are no issues at the jenkins 'Release' build (see [here](https://broken.cambpm.camunda.cloud/)).
+Please also check that there are no issues at the Jenkins 'Release' build (see [here](https://broken.cambpm.camunda.cloud/)).

 # Update the Enterprise Download Page